Explore Las Vegas

 Also Featured In

-Raku in Las Vegas' Chinatown attracts chefs from all over the city for its exacting and flavor-filled food.
-This small restaurant has made a big impact, appearing on a fair number of travel and food shows.
+Raku in Las Vegas' Chinatown attracts chefs from all over the city, both those that live here and those who are visiting.
+It's a popular foodie destination, having been on its fair share of travel and food shows.
 Some of the menu's stars include pork ear, pork cheek and homemade tofu.
 Diners will find specialties usually only available in Japan.
 The food here attracts the most dedicated food lovers with its wide menu of delights, like Steamed Foi Gras Egg Custard, or Kobe beef in several preparations.
 This Japanese restaurant has expanded, but it's still a small place, so reservations are a must.
 Plan on a short cab ride from the Strip.

 - Best Restaurants: "Southern California residents will be happy to know Raku recently expanded to Los Angeles, opening a new location in West Hollywood on La Cienega.
 The new restaurant is already drawing rave reviews."